Turning a Callback into an Offer

 Whether you are a first-year or upper-class student, if you find yourself under a deadline to respond to an employer, but you are not sure if you want to accept the position, come speak with a counselor in CDO.
 Many employers, both NALP and non-NALP members, are amenable to providing additional time for you to make a decision.
 However, keep in mind that asking for more time may be a signal to the employer that they are not your first choice.
 Ultimately, it is significantly better to ask for more time than to accept and later renege on your offer.
 Reneging is unprofessional and reflects poorly on you and the Law School.
 For more advice regarding when and how to accept and decline offers of employment, consult CDO’s Accepting and Declining Employment Offers.

 One alternative to seeking an extension is to accept with the employer for part of the summer, while still exploring other options for the other part.
 Refer to CDO’s To Split or Not to Split, That is the Question, for additional advice about the pros and cons of splitting the summer.

 Ultimately, you should strive to make a decision as quickly as you can once you have gathered the information you need.
-This is especially true in the current economic climate where students generally are making decisions more quickly than in the past.
 Holding offers for longer than necessary is frustrating to employers and may prohibit another YLS student from receiving an offer.
 It is also important to keep in mind that not all students receive offers of employment after callback interviews.
 If you are sensing that you will not receive an offer after your callback interview(s), talk to a CDO counselor who can help you devise a plan for contacting additional employers of interest to you.

 Related CDO Brochures